wittgena/gpt-meta-dsl/experiments/transfering-judgment.md

 ## Purpose

-This is a speculative structure designed to explore whether GPT-4o exhibits reflective-like responses
+This is a speculative structure designed to explore whether webgpt GPT-4o exhibits reflective-like responses
 when interacting with recursive scaffolding.
 It does not assert the presence of judgment, agency, or autonomy.
 All outcomes are treated as behavioral simulations of phase resonance.